tomekdm/ubitx-firmware-04_sp7etd/README.md

 These are some points summarizing my firmware mods:

-1. jog tuning (digit tuning) implemented instead of dynamic tuning
+1. jog tuning (digit tuning - usdx tuning style) implemented instead of dynamic tuning

 By default jog position is set to 0.1 digit.
 Short knob press to shift jog single position right (eg. to 0.01), press little longer to shift jog to the left (e.g. 1.0, 10 and 100 respectively).